 As I’ve harped about, Schenck’s art has greatly personally affected me.
 It’d mean a lot if whoever’s reading could send over a few bucks.

-Don’t let the 80s stock photography scare you away!
+Don’t let the 80s stock photo scare you away!

 HoverSki has the foundations of a great top-down racing game.
 You get a track, a jet-ski, and you go fast.
 It’s pretty simple.
-But the game shakes that modesty and tip-toes into the world of extreme sports, and that’s a big misstep.
-HoverSki » Read more
+But the game shakes that modesty and tip-toes into the world of extreme sports, and that’s a big misstep. » Read more about HoverSki

 Planner programs are one of the many relics of 90s computing.
-Nowadays we can happily default to Google Docs, Outlook, iCal, or whatever we have on our phones, but before we synced up with the cloud, the competition was fierce.
-If computers could do nothing else right, they would still store contacts and remind you about that appointment with CompuServe.
+Nowadays we default to Google Docs, Outlook, iCal, or whatever we have on our phones, but before we synced up with the cloud, there was competing planning software.
+If computers could do nothing else right, they would still store contacts and remind you about your appointments.
 Each planner had to outdo the others with a richer feature set or a more exciting interface.

 Enter Seize the Day.
 Forget the “daybook” part of this program.
 The biggest and best feature is its rotating gallery plug-in.
-Seriously, it’s beautiful.
-Seize the Day » Read more
+Seriously, it’s beautiful. » Read more about Seize the Day

 Not many simulation games from the 80s earn their genre’s moniker like Big Rig.
 The creator, Bill Pogue, must have had a thing for freight trucking when he set out to recreate an accurate cross-country cargo trip.
 For goodness’s sake, this is a text-based driving sim that keeps track of the weight of your fuel.
-To the game’s detriment, all that engaging detail reminds you how monotonous the subject matter is.
-Big Rig » Read more
+To the game’s detriment, all that engaging detail reminds you how monotonous the subject matter is. » Read more about Big Rig